End of financial year information

 If you have held health cover this financial year, you will have a private health insurance tax statement.

-The ATO requires health funds to produce Tax Statements for each adult on a health insurance policy.
-It is important to note that a dependant over 18 is not considered an adult.
-If your family situation has changed within the financial year, each adult that was listed on the membership during the year will be able to access an individual statement.
+It is important to note that dependants aged 18-25 are not considered to be primary policy member on a family or single parent policy.
+If your family situation has changed within the financial year, each primary policy member that was listed on the membership during the year (policyholder and spouse/s) will be able to access an individual statement.

 No longer a GMHBA member?